gabrieljsilva/decorated-factory/README.md

 }
 ```

-Then, you can create an instance of the main entity, and the Factory utility will automatically create an instance of the related entity.
+Create an instance with the related entity:

 ```typescript
 const factory = new Factory(faker);